 Q. What is not included in renters insurance?

 Renters insurance usually doesn’t cover the structure of the building itself—that’s what landlord insurance is for.
 It typically won’t cover high-value items such as jewelry or artwork, damage intentionally caused by the policyholder, and damage or loss resulting from certain disasters such as flooding or an earthquake.
 Possessions belonging to other tenants who live in the unit won’t be covered under the policyholder’s renters insurance, either.
 Tenants may be able to purchase additional coverage to include some of these exclusions.
+In addition, renters insurance doesn’t typically cover earthquake damage, but a policyholder can look into taking out a standalone policy or adding an earthquake endorsement to their renters policy if they live in an earthquake-prone area.

 Sources: Insurance Information Institute